Skin cancer: Prognosis

 The mortality rate of basal-cell and squamous-cell carcinoma is around 0.3%, causing 2000 deaths per year in the US.
 In comparison, the mortality rate of melanoma is 15–20% and it causes 6500 deaths per year.
-Even though it is much less common, malignant melanoma is responsible for 75% of all skin cancer-related deaths.
+Even though it is much less common, melanoma is responsible for 75% of all skin cancer-related deaths.

 The survival rate for people with melanoma depends upon when they start treatment.
 The cure rate is very high when melanoma is detected in early stages, when it can easily be removed surgically.
 The prognosis is less favorable if the melanoma has spread to other parts of the body.
 As of 2003 the overall five-year cure rate with Mohs' micrographic surgery was around 95 percent for recurrent basal cell carcinoma.

 Australia and New Zealand exhibit one of the highest rates of skin cancer incidence in the world, almost four times the rates registered in the United States, the UK and Canada.
 Around 434,000 people receive treatment for non-melanoma skin cancers and 10,300 are treated for melanoma.
 Melanoma is the most common type of cancer in people between 15 and 44 years in both countries.
 The incidence of skin cancer has been increasing.
 The incidence of melanoma among Auckland residents of European descent in 1995 was 77.7 cases per 100,000 people per year, and was predicted to increase in the 21st century because of "the effect of local stratospheric ozone depletion and the time lag from sun exposure to melanoma development."